-9) Will be able to develop her/his own critical view of a specific aspect of this debate through an oral presentation and a written paper, based on the reading of one or two (ResMA only) recent monographs and a selection of articles.
+10.will be able to develop her/his own critical view of a specific aspect of these debates through oral presentations and written papers, based on the reading of several recent monographs and a selection of articles.

 Mode of instruction

-The final grade for the course is established by determining the weighted average with the additional requirement that the written paper must always be sufficent.
+The final grade for the course is established by determining the weighted average with the additional requirement that the written papers must always be sufficient.

 Should the overall mark be unsatisfactory, the paper is to be revised after consultation with the instructor.